Andras-Marozsi/cucumber-parallelly/README.md

 ##### weightingTags

 This is optional.
 Can determine the order in which the tests will be executed.
 This can significantly decrease the duration of the test running.
 From the example under: tests with tag @duration_XL will be the first one to start, and the ones with @duration_XS will be the last.
 By default every test which doesn't have any special tag will be executed in an alphabetical order.

 ##### cucumberPath

 The path to the cucumber executable.
 By default it is in the node_modules folder, but can be set to global ("cucumber") as well, or any special location.

+##### featuresPaths

+The path to the features to be executed.
+By default it is in the folder `features`.
+The value can be a array to set multiple features paths.

 ##### cucumberOpts